Star (sport badge): Stars not signifying particular titles

 American club Philadelphia Union has 13 stars that represent the 13 original colonies of the United States.
 Fellow Major League Soccer franchise Montreal Impact had four stars on their badge, which were symbolic of the nationalities of the peoples who founded the city of Montreal, prior to rebranding as CF Montreal.
 The four nations are regularly used in Montreal imagery, as the city flag and coat of arms both reference them.
 Minnesota United FC, who also play in Major League Soccer feature a star on their crest representing L'Étoile du Nord, the official motto of the state of Minnesota and the source of the state nickname, The North Star State.

 The badge of Peñarol of Uruguay has 11 stars for the 11 players.

+Lithuanian basketball club BC Pieno žvaigždės (lit. translation Milk Stars) featured two integrated varied stars throughout its existence, as an echo to the brand and adaptive logo elements of the title sponsor-part owner namesake dairy of the city.
+The city's handball club, also a namesake on such grounds, uses the actual logo of the company featuring three stars.

 The badge introduced by Manchester City in 1997 had three stars to give it a "more continental feel".
 The 3 stars do not represent titles or trophies.
 City brought in a new club badge in 2016 with no stars on it.
 Sivasspor of Turkey also has three stars on their badge.
 They do not represent any championships either.